-The Permit cannot be transferred from one user to another.
-Should a business be sold, the new business operator must make a new application to Council for permission to use the footpath.
+Permits may not be transferred to a new operator where the trading name of a business is changed, or furniture and layout is altered from what was originally approved.
+The new business operator must make a new application to Council for permission to use the footpath.